ART WE THERE YET

 - Must have a passport with validity up to 6 months past the end of the residency

 - Must purchase international medical insurance for the duration of the residency

-- Must be able to adjust to a tiny working space (remember that we’ll be living and working on a mid-size school bus)
+- Must be able to adjust to a tiny working space (remember that we are living and working in 198 sq ft of space)

 - Must be willing to purchase airfare on short notice, or no more than 1-2 months in advance of residency

 - Must be willing to sign a release and waiver of liability, assumption of risk, and indemnity agreement